Species Profile

 Black rail

 The black rail is a slate-colored, sparrow size bird.
-It breeds in tidal marshes from New Jersey to Florida, and in inland marshes south of the Great Lakes; most authorities doubt that it nests in Pennsylvania.
+It breeds in tidal marshes from New Jersey to Florida, and in inland marshes south of the Great Lakes; recent studies suggest 0-5 black rail nests occur in Pennsylvania each year.
+The Black rail is a federally threatened species.
 Marsh visiting birdwatchers sometimes glimpse black rails during the spring and fall migration.
 The species winters in the southern United States, Central America, and the Caribbean Islands.

 rail